10.1 Audit Policies

 PharmaCare auditors will complete a Temporary Removal of Documents form with the manager of the provider site being audited when records are removed.

-In the event that PharmaCare auditors remove any records from a provider site or the location where the records are kept, the records will be returned within 20 business days, except for prescription records, which will be returned within 5 business days.
+In the event that PharmaCare auditors remove any records from a provider site or the location where the records are kept, the records will be returned within 20 business days.

 Access to electronic records for audits and inspections